 In his report the Examiner endorsed the plan, subject to changes, and agreed that the plan progress to a public Referendum to determine whether it can be used to help determine planning applications within the area.
 The Examiners’ Report is provided below for information, along with the Council’s Decision Statement.

 Following the Examiner’s recommendation the Council’s Cabinet also endorsed the plan on 23 July subject to the local referendum

-The local Referendum takes place on the 6 September, and the outcome of this will be reported in due course
+The local Referendum took place on the 6 September, and the outcome of this will be reported in due course